 Royal Ascot Trials Day, previously called Sagaro Stakes Raceday, is the first Flat meeting held at Ascot racecourse.
 The raceday will function as a preparation for the key races at the Royal Ascot meeting.

 When is Royal Ascot Trials Day?

-This year, Royal Ascot Trials Day will be held for the first time on Wednesday 1st May 2019.
-In years to come, it should remain and take place in late April or early May.
+This year, Royal Ascot Trials Day will be held for the first time on Wednesday 28th April 2021.

 What races will be held on Royal Ascot Trials Day?

 The raceday will feature a total of seven races which will serve to prepare horses for Royal Ascot, four of which will be specific trials.

 The opening race will be specifically for two year olds, named the Royal Ascot Two-Year-Old Trial, it will allow free entry for connections.
 The winner of this race will be granted complimentary entry to a two-year-old race at Royal Ascot.

 There will also be a Merriebelle Stable Commonwealth Cup Trial Stakes which will form significant preparation for the Group One Commonwealth Cup at the grand Royal Meeting.
 Royal Ascot’s Commonwealth Cup is one of the most thrilling races featuring some of the biggest horses such as Quiet Reflection and Sand Of Mali competing.

 The Longines Sagaro Stakes will now function as a Royal Ascot Gold Cup Trial race.
 This race is a key contest early in the season and has been won by the likes of Estimate and Colour Vision who then went on to attain the highly coveted Gold Cup title.